signet4grn/SIGNET/README.md

 ### Adj

-`signet -a` command provide users the interface of matching genotype and gene expression file and the calculation for minor allele frequency (MAF)
+The command `signet -a` provides users the interface to match genotype and gene expression files, calculate principal components (PCs) for population stratification, adjust for covariates effect by top PCs, races and gender.
+Then calculate the minor allele frequency (MAF).

-`signet -a` read the output from `geno-prep` and `gexp-prep` output of `adj` will be saved under `/res/resa`:
+Note that `signet -a` reads the output from `signet -g` and `signet -t`.

+output of `adj` will be saved under `/res/resa`:

 (TCGA)